-- 73. Susan Doe is an eleven-year-old transgender girl who resides with her mother, Jane Doe, her father, and her three siblings in St. Johns County, Florida. - 74.
-From an early age, Susan began telling her parents that she is a girl.
-She began living fully as a girl, with the support of her family and upon advice of her
+107. Susan Doe is an eleven-year-old transgender girl who resides with her mother, Jane Doe, her father, and her three siblings in St. Johns County, Florida.

+108. From an early age, Susan began telling her parents that she is a girl.
+She began living fully as a girl, with the support of her family and upon advice of her pediatrician by the time she started kindergarten.

-- 75. Susan has been diagnosed with gender dysphoria and that diagnosis has been confirmed by many doctors, including her doctor at the Pentagon.
-Susan has not been prescribed puberty blockers or hormones to treat her gender dyshporia. - 76.
-Susan's medical providers, including her pediatrician, pediatric endocrinologist, and medical provider on base, continue to monitor her treatment and concluded that it likely will be medically necessary for her to begin puberty blocking medications after she begins puberty, which is imminent.
+109. Susan has been diagnosed with gender dysphoria and that diagnosis has been confirmed by many doctors, including her doctor at the Pentagon.
+Susan has not been prescribed puberty blockers or hormones to treat her gender dysphoria.

+110. Susan's medical providers, including her pediatrician, pediatric endocrinologist, and medical provider on base, continue to monitor her treatment and concluded that it likely will be medically necessary for her to begin puberty blocking medications after she begins puberty, which is imminent.
 The transgender medical bans, however, will prevent her from obtaining treatment.